WICG/media-latency-hint/explainer.md

 ## Use cases

-The most obvious use case for lower latency.
+The most obvious use cases would request lower latency.
 For certain applications, prioritizing smoothness over latency makes the wrong trade off.
 Examples include interactive video applications like cloud gaming.
 When a user moves their mouse to control the camera or presses a button to jump over an obstacle, even sub-second latency can make the game unplayable.
 A similar use case would be remote desktop streaming.

 In the other direction, some sites may prefer latency to be higher than the UA default.
 For example, the non-real-time video use-cases mentioned earlier (movies, tv, vlogging, ...) may choose values like 300 or 500 msec to reduce the chance of decoder stalls.